 - Lower service costs / warranty on system

 However, if you have to use drop-in replacements of R22, here you can find few recommendations on what you can do.
 Though, Danfoss takes no liability in case of malfunction of the systems with drop-in refrigerants.

 In meeting the compliance deadlines, operators can pursue new-build or retrofit strategies to cater for introduction of R22 substitutes.

 Danfoss recommends investment in new plant purpose-built for R22 substitutes as the most economic and environmentally friendly solution in the long term.

-The Montreal agreement has triggered new discussion of R22 substitutes.
-This technical paper gives an overview on the composition and properties of the existing refrigerants, including R22 substitutes.
+The Montreal Protocol has triggered new discussions of R22 substitutes.
+The white paper gives an overview on the composition and properties of the existing refrigerants and the legislations in the different regions.